 If you have any questions about the role or the recruitment process, please read our helpful Guide.

 If you hold a degree or are currently studying for one you will need to apply for our Degree Holder Entry Programme.
 Visit our website to find out more.

-We have a multiple staff support groups who help improve our understanding of minority issues and ensure they are reflected in our work.
+We have multiple staff support groups who help to improve our understanding of minority issues and ensure they are reflected in our work.
 We are proud members of the Stonewall Workplace Equality Index and Disability Confident, a signatory of the Race at Work Charter and aligned with the Armed Forces Covenant and the HeForShe movement.

 We value the differences that people bring from all backgrounds and communities.
-Regardless of age, sex, ethnicity, sexual orientation, gender identity or gender expression, disability, social status or religious beliefs, we would love to hear from you.
+Regardless of age, sex, ethnicity, sexual orientation, gender identity or gender expression, disability, social status or religious belief, we would love to hear from you.